How to Plant and Grow Juniper

 Those berries contain terpenes, tannins, sugar, tar, and resin, which give them a distinct flavor (hello, gin!), as well as medicinal properties.

-When it comes to cultivated plants, there are over 170 different species and varieties of junipers that you can find for sale at nurseries, and you’ll find plants suitable for USDA Hardiness Zones 2-9.
+There are over 170 different species and varieties of junipers and you’ll find plants suitable for USDA Hardiness Zones 2 to 9.

 The plants can grow as spreading ground covers, small or large shrubs, or as trees.